slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 New features and bug fixes in v3.20
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Version v3.17 allows better management of SlipStream from other
+Version v3.20 allows better management of SlipStream from other
 services as well as bug and security fixes.

 For everyone:
- - Add m2.2xlarge instance type for EC2 infrastructures.
+ - Add m2.2xlarge instance type for the Amazon cloud service.
  - Add checkbox to highlight option for multi-cloud deployment.

 For application developers [Clara]:
  - Allow managers to create and to manage a group of users.
- - FIX: Default is now taken into account when saving nodes in deployment
+ - FIX: Default is now taken into account when saving nodes in
+   deployment

 For SlipStream administrator [Dave]:
  - Bug and security fixes.